TheAkif/data-crawler/README.md

 # Data crawler

 Data crawler written in Python.
-It basically uses BeautifulSoup to crawl data.
+It basically uses BeautifulSoup to crawl data..